 Occasionally to Frequently.
-Standing occurs to inspect equipment/facilities and to perform various repairs requiring maintaining a stationary position for several minutes or longer without change of position, including standing on a ladder rung at heights.
-Standing occurs to remove/replace parts or components, make adjustments to equipment/controls, clean or change filters, access parts, perform welding/brazing, and similar job functions.
+Standing occurs to routinely to perform various tasks requiring maintaining a stationary position for several minutes or longer without change of position, such as repairing faucets, or when standing on a ladder rung to access overhead plumbing.
+Standing occurs to remove/replace parts or materials, make adjustments to materials, equipment/controls, clean or change parts/tools, etc.; and to access tools/materials/equipment, perform welding/brazing, and similar job functions.
 Standing occurs on all types of surfaces, including interior surfaces, exterior surfaces, open terrain or rough surfaces or areas, wet or muddy areas, slopes, ladders/lifts, roofs, etc.